 Partnership and Food Costs

-The largest piece of our pie goes to putting food into our pantry.
-At nearly $1,000 a month, Feed the Pack spends a lot of money stocking our shelves with food.
+This year, the largest piece of our pie has grown.
+At over $1,400 a week, Feed the Pack spends a lot of money stocking our shelves with food.
 However, our food pantry doesn’t go shopping at Food Lion every week.
 Buying food looks very different for us!

 Every week on Mondays our leadership team heads over to the Food Bank of Central and Eastern North Carolina to pick up a food order, usually in the range of 800-1000 pounds.
 Throughout the rest of Monday, we will also pick up donations and food orders from some of our local partners to fill our food pantry with produce, bread, eggs, drinks, and other, shelf stable foods.

-In 2020, Feed the Pack gave out more food (over 116,000 pounds) than we have from 2012 to 2019 combined.
-In 2021, we topped 2020’s giving again, giving out just under 120,000 pounds of food.
+In 2021, Feed the Pack gave out more food than ever before at nearly 120,000 pounds.
+In 2022, we expect to top our previous year’s poundage again, currently projecting out for nearly 135,000 pounds of food.
 Since the rise of COVID-19 in 2020, our team was able to put in freezers and refrigeration in our pantry.
 Our team also forged partnerships with local businesses, churches, and food banks, which have allowed us to offer an enormous variety of produce, bread products, as well as being able to offer cold drinks, eggs, and meat products.
 Our team has worked relentlessly to serve our community with dignity and respect.

 Feed the Pack is also proud to be able to pay competitive wages to predominantly student leaders that have the added perspective of being a part of the Pack.
 These wages not only serve to benefit our community, but help develop these students professionally to be ready to lead outside of Feed the Pack.